yeehawgit/MGT6033-AUD/Week 5/5B demo questions.md

 D. DictVectorizer

 2. **(Medium) Select all that apply:** What are the key parameters set for the TfidfVectorizer in this demo?
-A. token_pattern = r'\b[a-zA-Z]{3,}\b'
+A. `token_pattern = r'\b[a-zA-Z]{3,}\b'`
-B. stop_words includes custom tokens like "xxxx"
+B. `stop_words` includes custom tokens like "xxxx"
-C. ngram_range = (1,2)
+C. `ngram_range = (1,2)`
-D. max_features = 1000
+D. `max_features = 1000`
-E. use_idf = False
+E. `use_idf = False`

 3. **(Medium)** Why is it acceptable to use TF-IDF weighting for clustering but not for LDA topic modeling?
-A. Clustering algorithms do not require integer counts
+A. Clustering only works with binary features
-B. LDA requires integer word counts for probabilistic modeling
+B. LDA requires nonzero word counts for probabilistic modeling
 C. TF-IDF always improves LDA
-D. Clustering only works with binary features
+D. Clustering algorithms do not require integer counts

 4. **(Hard) Select all that apply:** What are the main challenges of clustering high-dimensional textual data?
-A. Curse of dimensionality
+A. Lack of stopword removal
 B. Sparsity of data
 C. Scale differences between features
-D. Lack of stopword removal
+D. Curse of dimensionality

 5. **(Hard)** What is the effect of standardizing features before clustering?
-A. Each feature has mean zero and standard deviation one
+A. The features are become more interpretable and accurate
 B. All features are converted to binary
-C. The number of clusters increases
+C. Each feature has mean zero and standard deviation one
 D. The DTM becomes denser

 ## Section 2: K-means Clustering and Cluster Evaluation

 6. **(Easy)** What is the primary parameter that must be set when fitting a K-means model?
-A. Number of clusters (n_clusters)
+A. Distance metric
-B. Distance metric
+B. Number of clusters (`n_clusters`)
 C. Number of features
 D. Batch size